Swetko/cse573/INSTALL.md

     + Protocols and ports: tcp: 6006

 #### Connect to the instance ####
 You can connect through the browser by clicking on "ssh" for your newly created instance on the VM instances page.
 This should open a terminal in your browser.
-Once connected, you can add your ssh key and use the listed "External IP" to connect from a terminal.
+Once connected, you can add your ssh key and use the listed "External IP" (referenced below as {external ip}) to connect from a terminal.

 The first time you connect, it should ask if you want to install the Nvidia driver, which you do.
 If you don't see a prompt when you first connect, restart the server (stop/start on the cloud console, or "sudo reboot" in the terminal), wait a minute or so, and reconnect.